Written by Sedef Salim

 It seems that we are using our ancient survival mechanism in different ways and therefore our acts of hostility are aimed at other factors in our lives.
 We have more monsters, demons, potential threats in our minds than what is actually going on in our external environment.
 If aggression is a “camouflage” emotion, concealing our fear of threat, has the absence of real physical danger contributed to a state in which we have too much time on our hands to respond to non-life threatening stimuli?
 Are our feelings of anger an evolutionary error interfering with our daily lives?
 When we react aggressively to tackle an issue, are we releasing the hostility or are we giving it too much power?
 Does aggression still play a part in our survival or has it now become an unnecessary piece of inherited genetic information, which could become a danger to human evolution?

-We’ve heard of remarkable stories over the years of how humans can process fear in chaotic circumstances, such as people who suddenly develop to lift up a car to save a life or soldiers fighting for their country.
+We’ve heard of remarkable stories over the years of how humans can process fear in chaotic circumstances such as hysterical strength.
 We can recognise that this stressful little emotion still comes into play even today.
 But what about those of us that are not at threat of anything?
 Those of us who carry anger around with us for no reason other than just having a memory of when we once felt vulnerable.
 Is it beneficial to carry that kind of anger and hostility around with us?
 For example, this kind of aggression can exist within a psychotic killer .
 If a psychopath’s upbringing was a string of unfortunate abusive experiences from a care giver and our young future psycho grew up with feelings of resentment, we can assume that if an ill-fated individual crosses paths with our psycho and happens to ignite a negative memory, they may end up being the victim of an aggressive outburst.
 These sorts of aroused aggression which are diverted at the wrong people, the wrong situation and are expressed at the wrong time, are what interests me.

 We are responsible for acting this way almost every day of our lives.
 It may not be as terrifying as a psychotic murderer’s daily schedule, yet we do find ourselves feeling stressed and getting into conflicts for all the wrong reasons.
 This defence mechanism, now in the modern world, can be triggered by unusual things such as hands pointing to certain numbers on a clock, public speaking, unreasonable work deadlines, or relationship problems.
 Which begs the question: Is this survival, or downright crazy!